 THE MFA PROGRAM

-The general goal for the M.F.A. program is to develop professional artisans who are technically proficient in the book arts and cognizant of the historical background in which these various crafts evolved and of the professional environment in which our graduates will work.
-To reach this goal, the school has created the following two specific goals and enabling objectives.
+The MFA Book Arts Program emphasizes the development of original creative scholarship and creative practice by educating and preparing students to become technically proficient in book arts, cognizant of the historical background in which these various crafts evolved, and knowledgeable about the professional environments in which our graduates will work.
+Courses explore the reconciliation of modern sensibilities with historic craft.
+To reach this end, the program affirms the following goals and objectives:

 To provide students with an education that inculcates craft skills required for proficiency in the book arts and develops a sound foundation for the aesthetics and methodology of these arts by: